 Ever seen one of those t-shirt launching guns at a hockey game?
 Ever wonder why they never seem to shoot those shirts up to the upper deck?

-I know damn well that those guns can shoot into the upper deck, but why are the workers only concentrating on the lower premium seating areas?
+I know damn well that those guns can shoot into the upper deck, so why are the workers only concentrating on the lower premium seating areas?

-Another example of corporate giveaways I was eyewitness to is when upon searching for the beer stand, I unknowingly strolled into a corporate party at a Jaguar game and was greeted with a free embroidered leather Jaguars coaster set.
-I was astounded and excited because it was actually very nice giveaway but looking at everyone who was in attendance (with their backs to the game no less) how many of those people actually kept the giveaway?
+Another example of corporate giveaways I was eyewitness to is when searching for the beer stand, I unknowingly strolled into a corporate party at a Jaguar game and was greeted with a free embroidered leather Jaguars coaster set.
+I was astounded and excited because it was actually a very nice giveaway, but looking at everyone who was in attendance (with their backs to the game no less), how many of those people actually kept the giveaway?

-Why would an organization want to reward the hard core fan that shows up to every game and spends their money for someone who might pay for a sponsorship on the boards?
+Why would an organization want to reward the hardcore fan that shows up to every game and spends their money over someone who might pay for a sponsorship on the boards?
 It could make sense money wise at the moment, but this is exactly where sports teams have lost their way.

 If You Have Commercials in Your Broadcast, Why Does Every Play Involve Another Sponsor?